 For those who prefer more green in their hiking scene, most Santa Barbara hikes fall into one of two categories: Front Country and Back Country.
 The Front Country hikes lie to the south of the Santa Ynez Mountains, and are among the most popular options in Santa Barbara.
 This category encompasses a vast array of trails.
 San Antonio Creek is a nice flat trail that’s good for daily exercise, while the hike to Cathedral Peak requires some rock climbing and is much more demanding overall.
 The Seven Falls trail offers a nice dip in a creek, while the twists and turns of the Tunnel Trail make great exploring.

 The Back Country trails, most of which lie off of Paradise Road, offer challenging hikes such as the Snyder Trail as well as the beautiful Aliso Canyon Trail, which offers beautiful views of blooming flowers in spring.Hiking Santa Barbara is scenic, pet-friendly, and great exercise.
 If you’d like to head out with someone more familiar with the area, go on over to http://www.santabarbarahikes.com/hikes/sierraclub/listing/ and see where the local Sierra Club is heading!

 Ready to hike around Santa Barbara for yourself?
-Book your stay in one of our lovely vacation homes and hit the ground running!
+Check out today at this incredible vacation rental, our Shadowbrook house.
+Browse our available specials and book your stay in one of our lovely vacation homes!